DoobDev/Doob/README.md

 <span class="badge-patreon"><a href="https://www.patreon.com/doobdev" title="Donate to this project using Patreon"><img src="https://img.shields.io/badge/patreon-donate-yellow.svg?style=for-the-badge" alt="Patreon donate button" /></a></span>

 ## About
-Doob is a Multipurpose Discord Bot with a built in Leveling System, Great Logging Features, actual Fun, Fun commands, and best of all, the developer is very active, and develops on the bot frequently.
+Doob is a multipurpose Discord bot with a built-in **leveling system**, great **logging features**, actual fun, **fun commands**, and best of all, the developer is very active, and develops the bot frequently.

 ## Main Features
 Doob has some great features, such as:
 * Logging
-* A Global Leveling System (with leaderbaord)
+* A Global Leveling System (with leaderboard)
 * Server + User info
 * Rolling Dice
 * Echo Command [(Patreon Only)](https://patreon.com/doobdev/)
 * Dog Facts and Pictures (with some Lucky Dogs from Twitch Streamers)
-* Among Us Imposter/Not An Imposter commands
+* Among Us Impostor/Not An Impostor commands
 * Low Latency
 * Customizable Server Features [Don't like Level Messages?
 Turn them off!]
 * Robust Moderation Commands